hecker1002/RoBERTs---P4---Agentic-Evaluation-Framework/README.md

 The framework addresses the evaluation specifics as follows:

 *   **Robustness of Scoring Methodology:** Combines multiple evaluation methods (feature-based, BERT, LLM) to provide a more robust and reliable assessment.
-*   **Scalability:** Supports batch processing of responses and can be deployed to handle large-scale evaluations.
+*   **Scalability:** Supports saving and batch processing of responses and can be deployed to handle large-scale evaluations.
 *   **Interpretability:** Provides clear evaluation outputs, including scores, feature analysis, and LLM justifications.
-*   **Creativity:**  Employs a hybrid AI-judge system and novel metrics (e.g., user frustration proxy, overconfidence score).
+*   **Creativity:**  Employs a hybrid AI-judge system that combines CoT (CHAIN of Thought) human-like reasoning with automated metrics (e.g., user frustration proxy, overconfidence score).

 ## Stretch Goals Achieved